si-abhay/Oauth2-Implementation/readme.md

   - **Redis** for storing access/refresh tokens securely.
   - Automatic token **refresh** logic, so users don’t have to re-authenticate frequently.
   - Integration with **HubSpot**, **Notion**, **Airtable** for loading items and performing CRUD.
+  - **Automatic re-login**: If tokens are missing or expired, the frontend detects it and redirects the user to re-authenticate.

 - **React** frontend:
   - Simple forms for **User**, **Organization**, and **Integration Type**.
   - **Pop-up** OAuth flow (e.g., HubSpot) with post-auth retrieval of tokens.
   - **Load Data** features to fetch and display items from each service.
   - **CRUD** operations for HubSpot contacts (create, retrieve, update, delete).
+  - **Auto-redirect** upon “No HubSpot credentials found”: If Redis no longer has stored tokens, the user is prompted and immediately taken back to the connect flow.

 - Clean, modern **Material UI** layout:
   - **Two-column** view (DataForm on the left, ContactForm on the right) for HubSpot.